jzaefferer/commitplease/README.md

 npm install -g commitplease
 ```

 A git version of 1.8.5 or newer is recommended.
 If you use `git commit --verbose`, it is required.
+Also, currently we do not support custom `core.commentchar`, so let us know if you set one.

 You could also install a global commitplease executable and put it into a `package.json` script or as a git hook of your choice.
 Here is an example with a `pre-push` hook: